GAMEA9G/qremo/README.md

 ### Tests
 Tests as the name implies are tests which tests students performance

+## Acknowledgement
+Edwin for the ui ux design
+mallusrgreat for the idea develpment
 # Still under Development
 # Contributors Are Welcome
 # Images